Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Acknowledgements

 The author wishes to express his gratitude to Professor Shunsuke Takagi for his suggestions and advice.
-The author is also grateful to Masaru Nagaoka for discussion about del Pezzo surfaces, Shou Yoshikawa for telling him Lemma \ref{Remark:lifting as log smooth pairs}, Fabio Bernasconi for helpful comments, and Professor Makoto Enokizono, Iacopo Brivio, Jakub Witaszek for useful discussions.
-This work was supported by JSPS KAKENHI 19J21085.
+The author is also grateful to Masaru Nagaoka for discussion about del Pezzo surfaces, Fabio Bernasconi for giving valuable comments that strengthen results in this paper, Shou Yoshikawa for telling him Remark \ref{Remark:lifting as log smooth pairs}, Teppei Takamatsu, Makoto Enokizono, Iacopo Brivio, and Jakub Witaszek for helpful discussions.
+He also would like to thank the referee for valuable suggestions that improved the paper.
+This work was supported by JSPS KAKENHI Grant number JP19J21085.